 - Short, open-ended formative assessment problems for each lesson to show the targeted content and skills, related to the lesson’s learning objectives, that students should master in throughout the lesson.

 - Two online learning checkpoints per unit that feature multiple-choice and technology-enhanced questions modeled closely after the types of questions students encounter on SAT tests and AP Exams.
 Learning checkpoints require students to examine graphs, data, mathematical expressions, and short texts—often set in authentic contexts—to respond to a targeted set of questions that measure student understanding of concepts and skills from the unit.

 - One performance task per unit that engages students in sustained problem-solving and asks them to synthesize skills and concepts from across the unit to answer questions about a novel context.

 - One or two practice performance tasks with scoring guidelines and instructional support suggestions for each unit.

-- A final exam that allows students to demonstrate their mastery of the skills learned throughout the course.
+- A final exam is provided as a summative assessment that allows students to demonstrate their success on the skills and content outlined in the course frameworks.
 This exam is optional.